Calibration Tools¶

 Changing Configuration¶

-Sometimes it is required to deviate from the default configuration.
-There are a couple of ways that these values can be changed, each best for different use cases.
+Sometimes it is necessary to deviate from the default configuration.
+There are several ways to change these values, each suited to a different use case.

 Multiple examples use the CalibrationEventConfig object.
-To demonstrate this the example below creates a new configuration based on the default config.
-Then the value of the jet collection is changed.
-All the values listed above can be changed in a similar way.
+The example below creates a new configuration based on the default config and changes the value of the jet collection.
+All values listed above can be changed in a similar way.

 jet_topo_config = calib_tools.default_config()